kconstable/monte-carlo-for-investments/README.md

 + simulation_results = A dictionary of various outputs from the monte carlo simulation
 + mean_return = Mean return of the portfolio.
 Calculated by the simulation
 + mean_volatility = Mean standard deviation of returns of the portfolio - calculated by the simulation
-+ sharpe_ratio = sharpe ratio of the portfolio - calculated by the simulation
++ sharpe_ratio = sharpe-ratio of the portfolio - calculated by the simulation
 + expected_values = expected values of the portfolio - calculated by the simulation
 #### Portfolio Methods
 + calc_sharpe_ratio(): Calculate the sharpe-ratio of the portfolio